aryadoshii/aryadoshii/README.md

 ## 🔥 About Me

-Final-year B.Tech student at VIT Pune passionate about AI/ML, quantitative finance, and building production systems.
+Final-year B.Tech student at VIT Pune passionate about AI/ML, finance, and building production systems.
 Recently completed an ML internship at Aaravali Tech (computer vision for manufacturing QC), won a Best Paper Award at ICCVR 2025, and co-authored research with a Wellington Management AVP.
 Exploring the intersection of machine learning and systematic trading.

 | 🥇 Best Paper Award (ICCVR 2025) | 📜 Published Patent | 📝 5+ IEEE Publications | 🎓 B.Tech @ VIT Pune |
 |:---:|:---:|:---:|:---:|